castaway/dbix-class-book/chapters/06-Components-and-extending.md

 This can of course also be done with [Moose](http://metacpan.org/module/Moose) attributes instead.
-As DBIx::Class implements its own `new` method, we need to use [MooseX::NonMoose](http://metacpan.org/module/Moose) as well:
+As DBIx::Class implements its own `new` method, we'll need to add [MooseX::NonMoose](http://metacpan.org/module/Moose) as well:

     package MyBlog::Schema::Result::Email;